adamjhc/stream-vertex-cover/report/report.md

 Streaming platforms are the base on which a data stream is sent and received.
 Examples include:

-- HTTP request
-- HTTP streams
 - Apache Kafka
+- Amazon Kinesis
 - Apache Spark Streaming
 - Google Cloud Pub/Sub
+- Google Cloud DataFlow
+- RabbitMQ

 Once we have the platform we need an in-memory framework to handle the processing of each item in the stream.
 This is where the algorithms will actually run.
 There are a whole number of frameworks for this, all of which have their own niche use cases.
 Examples include: